-A teacher whose piano training began at the age of 8 and whose formal music education includes both a bachelor’s and a master’s degree in music
+- A teacher whose piano training began at the age of 8 and whose formal music education includes both a bachelor’s and a master’s degree in music

-> - A teacher with over 30 years of teaching students of all ages
+- A teacher with over 30 years experience teaching students of all ages

-> - A teacher who is consistently furthering her own education in music education and piano pedagogy by being an active member of professional music teacher organizations, attending professional master classes and workshops, studying professional journals, taking courses online, and participating actively in online professional instructor forums
+- A teacher who is consistently furthering her own education in music education and piano pedagogy by being an active member of professional music teacher organizations, attending professional master classes and workshops, studying professional journals, taking courses online, and participating actively in online professional instructor forums

-> - A teacher who actively encourages students to perform, if they want to, for friends and family, at piano parties, or in more formal (yet supportive and fun!) recitals, and other venues, such as retirement communities, local charity benefits, etc.
+- A teacher who actively encourages students to perform, if they want to, for friends and family, at piano parties, or in more formal (yet supportive and fun!) recitals

-> - And a teacher who is kind, caring, enthusiastic, encouraging, creative, positive, and fun!
+- And a teacher who is kind, caring, enthusiastic, encouraging, creative, positive, and fun!